Methodology

 This study has several important caveats:

-- Sample composition: Our 303 sites come from Google Maps top results in 25 mid-size markets.
+- Sample composition: the 303 sites come from Google Maps top results in 25 high-growth, mid-size markets.
 These are visible, established firms, not a random sample of all law firm websites.

-- Point-in-time: All data was collected on March 2, 2026.
+- Point-in-time: all data collected in a single point-in-time crawl.
 Marketing stacks change as agencies add and remove tracking tools.